Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 Michael Porter Jr. Insights vs. the Suns

-- This season, Michael Porter Jr. has made 6.4 shots from the floor per game, which adds up to 11.1% of his team's total makes.

-- He's put up 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.
+- Porter is averaging 7.3 three-point field goal attempts per game this season, which is 17.7% of his team's shots from beyond the arc.

 - Porter's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Conceding 111.6 points per contest, the Suns are the sixth-ranked squad in the NBA defensively.
+- Defensively, the Suns are ranked sixth in the league, conceding 111.6 points per game.

-- The Suns allow 42.9 rebounds per contest, ranking 11th in the NBA.

-- The Suns are the third-ranked team in the league, conceding 23.4 assists per game.
+- The Suns are the 11th-ranked team in the NBA, allowing 42.9 rebounds per contest.

-- The Suns allow 11.4 made 3-pointers per contest, third-ranked in the league.
+- The Suns allow 23.4 assists per game, third-ranked in the league.

+- In terms of 3-pointers, the Suns are ranked third in the NBA, allowing 11.4 makes per game.

 Michael Porter Jr. vs. the Suns